lovetingyuan/vue-flags-webpack-plugin/README.md

       }
     },
     mounted() {
-      // if FLAG_B is false, moduleB is null if (moduleB) { moduleB() }
+      // if FLAG_B is false, moduleB is undefined if (moduleB) { moduleB() }
     }
   }